microsoft/playwright/docs/src/library-csharp.md

 using Microsoft.Playwright;
 using static Microsoft.Playwright.Assertions;

-// Increasing the default timeout to 10 seconds.
-Default is 5 seconds.
+// Change the default 5 seconds timeout if you'd like.
 SetDefaultExpectTimeout(10_000);

 using var playwright = await Playwright.CreateAsync();